josepfranco/Abstractions.EventProducer/README.md

-# Templates.CSharp
+# Abstractions.EventProducer
-Template repository for C# projects.
+Boilerplate abstractions for all event producing operations in C#.